-The committees referred to in this document were either established by council at its meeting on 10 December 2013, or were already previously established at that time.
+The committees referred to in this document were either established by council at its meeting on 10 December 2013, or were already previously established at that time or were established after that time.
 These include:

 - Heritage Reference Committee;

 - Ku-ring-gai Traffic Committee;

-- Audit and Risk Committee;
+- Audit, Risk and Improvement Committee;

 - Flood Risk Management Committee.

+- Marian Street Theatre Reference Committee